japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStore.md

 hasCommitted: Boolean
 ----

-NOTE: `hasCommitted` is part of the <<spark-sql-streaming-StateStore.adoc#hasCommitted, StateStore Contract>> to indicate whether state changes have been committed or not.
+NOTE: `hasCommitted` is part of the <<spark-sql-streaming-StateStore.md#hasCommitted, StateStore Contract>> to indicate whether state changes have been committed or not.

 `hasCommitted` returns `true` when `HDFSBackedStateStore` is in <<COMMITTED, COMMITTED>> state and `false` otherwise.